Dual approach for object tracking based on optical flow and swarm intelligence: Experimental Result and Analysis.

 where N = Total number of frames in a video sequence and $n_{td}$ = number of frames that qualify as Truly Detected objects.
 Successful object detection and tracking can be computed as per the following rule - we consider a frame is successful in marking with the target object if our proposed bounding box around a detected and tracked object overlaps with the bounding box of the given ground truth.
 Mathematically, $|Ct_{to}-Ct_{gt}|\leq B_t/B_g$, where Ct's are the centroids and B's are the bounding boxes, $Ct_{tg}$ centroid of the ground truth, $Ct_{to}$ centroid of the target object.
 In this ratio $B_t/B_g$, $B_t$ represents area of the proposed bounding box of the target object and $B_g$ represents area of the bounding box of the ground truth.
 If the detected object position of our algorithm does not match with the position indicated by ground truth value or both of them do not overlap i.e. $|Ct_tg-Ct_gt|>B_t/B_g$; then the detection is false and is represented as:

 If the algorithm is unable to detect target object in a frame, but ground truth value exists; then the situation is considered as Missed Detection and is represented as:

-We have compared the proposed Dual Tracking Algorithm(DTA) with other state of the art algorithms: Visual tracking via adaptive structural local sparse appearance model(ASLA) \cite{cite60:jia2012visual}, Beyond semi-supervised tracking: Tracking should be as simple as detection, but not simpler than recognition(BSBT) \cite{cite61:stalder2009beyond}, Color-based probabilistic tracking(CPF) \cite{cite62:perez2002color}, Exploiting the circulant structure of tracking-by-detection with kernels(CSK) \cite{cite63:henriques2012exploiting}, Real-time compressive tracking(CT)\cite{cite64:zhang2012real}.\\ Table-1 shows the comparative result of execution time with various tracking algorithm stated above based on FPS with respect to all six attributes stated above.
+We have compared the proposed Dual Tracking Algorithm(DTA) with other state of the art algorithms: Visual tracking via adaptive structural local sparse appearance model(ASLA) \cite{Jia12}, Beyond semi-supervised tracking: Tracking should be as simple as detection, but not simpler than recognition(BSBT) \cite{Sta09}, Color-based probabilistic tracking(CPF) \cite{Per02}, Exploiting the circulant structure of tracking-by-detection with kernels(CSK) \cite{Hen12}, Real-time compressive tracking(CT) \cite{Zha12}.

+Table-1 shows the comparative result of execution time with various tracking algorithm stated above based on FPS with respect to all six attributes stated above in dataset-1 \cite{Wu13} and \cite{Wu003}.
 In all cases We achieve superior results in comparison with other algorithms.

 For each of the above mentioned tracking algorithm , based on six attribute , True Detection(TD), False Detection(FD), Missed Detection(MD) are evaluated and presented in Table-2.